 Regardless of the type of warrant, an arrest warrant with your name on it is a major cause for concern.
 Taking a pro-active approach is often the best way to resolve a warrant issue in the most favorable way.

-In other cases, the hiring of an attorney as soon as you are aware of a potential arrest warrant issue may allow your attorney to negotiate your surrender instead of having the police search for you and arrest you wherever they find you.
+Notice of the warrant might arrive in the mail from a bond company and allow for "self-arrest," in which case you can turn yourself in on the warrant.
+In other cases, hiring of an attorney as soon as you are aware of a potential arrest warrant issue may allow your attorney to negotiate your surrender instead of having the police search for you and arrest you wherever they find you.

 A qualified attorney may also be able to assist with an arrest warrant in other ways, such as: